gvwilson/sensibleadventures/cloudherd/cloudherd.md

 doing trying to get through the pass?
 There aren't any rebels up here."

 At that, the tiger finally deigned to look at him.
 "There are, actually.
-It is my companions' privilege to follow the command of the Learned Shudarga."
+It is my companions' privilege to serve the cause of the Learned Shudarga."

 That brought gasps instead of murmurs.
 As a brilliant young scholar, Shudarga had written pamphlet after pamphlet arguing that Gandan's laws should be free